 - Start a scenario using the Business Licensing Wizard.
 You will have the option to Apply Now using our secure online system, or expand the By Mail to download and complete all the forms listed.

 - Apply online applications will take approximately 10 business days to process.
 If you have city or state endorsements, it may take an additional 2-3 weeks to receive your business license due to approval time.
 Create an online account in our secure My DOR system.
 This account will also be used to file your taxes and make changes to your business.

 - By mail complete the Business License Application, along with any additional forms, and payment to the address on the form.
 Mailed applications can take up to six weeks to process.

 - The application fee for a Business License Application varies; see instructions on how to determine your processing fee.
 There are additional fees for each additional endorsement.
 See our city and state endorsements for fees and descriptions.

 What happens next?

-After your application is approved, you will receive packets of information from some or all of the following agencies:
+After your application is approved, you will receive information from some or all of the following agencies: